 Over the Maserati 3500 GT's production lifespan, many improvements were made.
 In 1960, front disc brakes became standard; also this year the four-speed manual gear was replaced by a ZF five-speed transmission.
 In 1961, disc brakes became standard on all four corners.
 In 1962 the engine was mated to a Lucas Fuel Injection system which increased horsepower by 15.

-Under the hood was a 3.5 liter DOHC inline-six cylinder power-plant equipped with three side-draft two-barrel carburetors achieving 240 horsepower.
+Under the hood was a 3.5 liter DOHC inline-six-cylinder power-plant equipped with three side-draft two-barrel carburetors achieving 240 horsepower.
 The engine was an evolution of the Tipo 250F Formula 1 car.
-Top speed with the 3500 GT was achieved at 145 mph.
+The top speed of the 3500 GT was achieved at 145 mph.

-In 1960 Carrozziera Vignale introduced a 3500 spider which sat atop a shortened chassis.
+In 1960 Carrozziera Vignale introduced a 3500 spider that sat atop a shortened chassis.
 Other coachbuilders such as Allemano, Frua, Moretti, Bertone, and Boneschi produced bodies for the 3500 chassis.

 The car was impressive both visually and mechanically.
 It was Maserati's first production car built in great numbers.
 During its eight-year production lifespan, over 2225 examples of the Coupes and Spyders were produced.
 By Daniel Vaughan | May 2009